innocentshivachi/cybersecurity-portfolio/projects/linux-basic-commands/README.md

 # Linux Basic Commands

-## Project Overview

-This project demonstrates the use of fundamental Linux commands commonly used in system administration and cybersecurity.
-The commands covered include directory navigation, file creation, file management, and viewing file contents.

-## Environment
+## Objective

-* Operating System: Kali Linux
-* Shell: Bash Terminal
+The objective of this project was to learn and practice basic Linux commands commonly used in cybersecurity and system administration.

 ---

-# Directory Navigation

-## Command: `cd ~`
+## Command 1: `cd ~`

-### Description
+### What the Command Does

 The `cd ~` command changes the current working directory to the user's home directory.